This post may contain affiliate links which won’t change your price but will share some commission.

 Second, if you want to buy in bulk or frozen from a reputable source, I highly recommend the chicken from US Wellness Meats (affiliate link included).
 I buy most of my animal protein from this company and love the convenience, high standards, and prices.

-Items Recommended for this Crockpot Chicken Thighs with Green Chiles recipe:
+Items recommended for this recipe:

 What do I serve with this slow cooker chicken dish?

 If you’re doing a Whole3o or you’re on a strict paleo diet, then I would suggest serving this dish with sautéed cauliflower rice.
 Otherwise, you can serve this over cooked brown or white rice.
 A squeeze of fresh lime is nice too!

 No, because it cooks on a low temperature and the moisture stays inside the pot.